lanzrein/ada_project/README.md

 The question “What is the environmental impact of food products?” is more the general question that we want to answer given the dataset we have.
 Our study's main goal is to offer an analysis on our consumption habits and their daily impact on the environment.
 We thought of several ways to answer it: either by looking at the distance that the product is traveling, looking at the label, the carbon footprint given on the product.

 We already face several problems and thought of ways to overcome them.

+-	We also notice during the data exploration that the majority of the products in the database are French products.
+Thus, there is a large bias toward France depending the analysis that will be done.
+In order to avoid that bias, instead of simply counting the label per country we decided to use proportions.

+-	For the distance computation we are currently facing some problem with the merge of the different instances used as starting point.
+And searching how to deal with multiple starting points.
+We are considering using multiple point as start positions to consider all cases: perhaps the origin of the product depends on the season, or multiple ingredient of a product may come from different countries.
+Therefore, all origin should be considered.

 -	We wanted to study the carbon footprint and try to determine what it is related to (distance, bio,…).
 Once we filtered the product that contain information regarding carbon footprint, we observed that only 342 products have this information which is too little to draw any conclusion.
 Moreover, the dataset is fairly sparse with many holes and nan values.
 Concerning this we will try to address the issues in the following way :